Horse64/core.horse64.org/translator/translator-manual.md

 Python Translator Manual
 ========================

-This is a brief manual for `tools/translator.py`, the Horse64-to Python translator used to bootstrap `horsec`, the official compiler.
+This is a brief manual for `translator/translator.py`, the Horse64-to-Python translator used to bootstrap `horsec`, the official compiler.

 Dependencies To Run Translator